wispem-wantex/go-azimuth/README.md

 azimuth --db memory_dir/azimuth.db get_logs_azimuth
 # ...etc

+# Vacuum the database, to collapse the `.db-shm` and `.db-wal` files
+sqlite memory_dir/azimuth.db "vacuum"

 # Copy the database out of the memory filesystem so you don't lose it on reboot
 cp memory_dir/azimuth.db .